reiryuki/Dolby-Atmos-Oneplus-8-Visible-Magisk-Module/README.md

 - Redmi 4A (rolex) CRDroid Lineage based ROM Android 10 arm64-v8a

 ## Requirements
-- Android 9, 10, 11, or 12
+- Android 9 until 12
-- 64 bit
+- 64 bit architecture
 - Magisk installed
-- Bluetooth A2DP offload supported ROM (If not, see Optional to use DaxUI)
+- Bluetooth A2DP offload supported ROM (If not supported, read Optional to use DaxUI)

 ## Warning!!!
 - Prepare for possibility of bootloop or even brick because this is not a pure Magisk Module